Potter WaspPotter Wasp – identity crisis Potter Wasp – larder Potter Wasp – mud nest Potter Wasp – water

-Sometimes referred to as the Orange Potter Wasp and Mud Wasp, the Potter Wasp (Delta latreillei, previously classified as Eumenes latreilli) are found throughout Australia.
+Sometimes referred to as the Orange Potter Wasp and the Mud Wasp, the Potter Wasp (Delta latreillei, previously classified as Eumenes latreilli) are found throughout Australia.
 They are often seen around bodies of water, including bird baths and fish ponds, where they collect water to mix with sand/clay that is available to them in the area.
 From this mixture they create their mud nests.
 Sometimes Potter Wasp will add to existing mud nests, creating larger structures.
-They fill the mud nest with food for their larva, sometimes laying more then one larva in different parts of the mud nest.
+They fill the mud nest with food for their larva, usually laying one larva per nest cell in different parts of the mud nest.
+A single mud nest can have a number of nesting cells.

-In the following images, the nest was damaged and you could see the content of the larder that would have fed the Mud Wasp larvae.
+In the following images, the nest was damaged and you can see the content of the larder that would have fed the Mud Wasp larvae.

-Further investigation of the damaged mud nest showed there was more then one larva in the nest.
+Further investigation of the damaged mud nest showed there was more then one larva indicating more then one nest cell.

 In the following series of images you can see the young mud wasp larva.
 The adult mud wasp will be returning with caterpillars to pack the nest, before sealing the entrance.